Fission: heavy nuclei split after a neutron capture

 The splitting of a heavy nucleus

 This computer-generated image shows the transformation of a single sphere into two smaller spheres without any volume being lost.
 The process shown above is similar to that of nuclear fission, where a nucleus deforms and splits into two nuclei of similar (though unequal) size.
-This is, of course, an oversimplification, as the image does not show the neutrons and protons that make up the nucleus, or indeed the fast-moving neutrons that are emitted.
+This image is an oversimplification, that does not show the neutrons and protons that make up the nucleus, and the emitted outgoing neutrons.

 For almost all nuclei, the capture of a neutron is a mere capture.
 If the nucleus is fragile, however, owing to its size or composition, the arrival of an intruder may destabilize it to the point of breaking into two fragments.